orbeon/orbeon-forms-doc/Form-Runner-~-Buttons-and-Processes.md

 - parameters
     - `dialog`: specifies the id of the dialog to open

+### xf:hide

+[SINCE Orbeon Forms 4.10]

+Close an XForms dialog by id.

+- parameters
+    - `dialog`: specifies the id of the dialog to close

 ### Other actions

 - `review`, `edit`: navigate to these Form Runner pages